William Spratling and the History of Taxco Silver

 by Dani Chavez

-Only a few outside the jewelry-collecting world have heard of Taxco, let alone know about the rich silver history that decorates the beautiful city.
+Only a few outside the jewelry-collecting world are familiar with Taxco, let alone aware of the rich silver history that adorns the beautiful city.
 Taxco de Alarcón, most commonly referred to as Taxco, is a small town located 106 miles southwest of Mexico City.
-The name comes from the Nahuatl meaning “place of the ballgame,” which ominously refers to a morbid Aztec game involving rings and skulls.
+The name comes from the Nahuatl meaning "place of the ballgame," which ominously refers to a morbid Aztec game involving rings and skulls.

 Taxco Collar Necklace and Statement Ring.
 Image: The Gemmary